polterguy/hyperbuild/README.md

 This is your most important settings, and declares how you want your main distribution to be like.
 For most people, understanding these parts is enough - Unless you want to host your own Bazar.

 First you must choose which modules you want to include in your main distribution zip file.
-By default, only _"micro"_ is selected.
+By default, only _"micro"_ and _"desktop"_ are selected.
 _"micro"_ is normally crucial, since most P5 modules depends upon [Micro](https://github.com/polterguy/micro) being installed to function properly.
+The _"desktop"_ module, is your main landing page, which shows the icons for each of your apps.
+You can remove the desktop module if you wish.
+However, if you remove the desktop, you'll need to edit your web.config, and add another app up as your _"p5.core.default-app"_ setting.

 If you don't include the Bazar in your main configuration, you will have a _"static"_ system, without any Bazar integration - Which is probably quite useful, if all you want to do is to create and distribute your own apps, and/or any of the integrated apps, as a stand alone web application/operating system.